The Best Firewood A – Z

 The choice between softwoods and hardwoods for burning in wood burning stoves is a significant factor in achieving effective heating.

-Hardwood is generally preferred for wood burning stoves over softwoods.
+Hardwoods are generally preferred for wood burning stoves over softwoods.
 Hardwoods have greater density providing up to 50% more heat output than softwoods.
 The greater the weigh of the hardwood normally translates into increased heat output and less frequent refilling of the stove.

-A good firewood merchant can advise you how to achieve your ideal fire without the need for you to understand anything about the different types of firewood.
+A good firewood supplier can advise you how to achieve your ideal fire without the need for you to understand anything about the different types of firewood.
+However, here is our basic guide to some of the more popular types of firewood outlining their characteristics and suitability:-

 Alder: Burns quickly but produces only moderate heat.
 Should normally be mixed with slower burning logs.